 Why We Must Say No to Fast Fashion & Quickly-Changing Styles

 The fashion industry is a $2.5 trillion sector.
-It is massive, and anything so huge will have huge influence.
+It is massive.
+Anything this huge will have huge impact.
 From water usage, climate change and excessive waste to oppressive labor and gender dynamics, the fashion industry definitely touches many key issues.
 This is particularly true for the world of fast fashion.

 But what is fast fashion exactly?